NewIDStuff/NewID-UI-Library/README.md

 # NewID UI Library

 Welcome to **NewID UI Library**!
-This library provides a simple and flexible way to create windows, buttons, toggles, and other UI elements for your game.
+This library provides a simple and flexible way to create windows, buttons, toggles, and other UI elements for your roblox script hub.
 Below is a complete guide to get you started.

 ---